tobega/tailspin-v0/TailspinReference.md

 The null value is currently not representable in tailspin code.

 Tailspin processor instances can be provided instead of java objects, they simply need to implement templates with the same name as the java interface methods.
-Note that parameters will be passed as a list of objects in the current value.
+Note that a single parameter will be passed in as-is, but multiple parameters will be passed as a list of objects in the current value (and of course no current value for methods without parameters).